-The Issuer and the CBC may agree with the Trustee that Covered Bonds will be issued in a form not contemplated by the Conditions of the Covered Bonds set out herein, in which event a supplement, if appropriate, will be made available which will describe the effect of the agreement reached in relation to such Covered Bonds.
+The Issuer and the CBC may agree with any Dealer and the Trustee that Covered Bonds will be issued in a form not contemplated by the Conditions of the Covered Bonds set out herein, in which event a supplement, if appropriate, will be made available which will describe the effect of the agreement reached in relation to such Covered Bonds.

 The Covered Bonds of each Tranche shall be either in bearer form or in registered form.
 Bearer Covered Bonds will (unless otherwise specified in the applicable Final Terms) initially be represented by a Global Covered Bond.
 Global Covered Bonds will be deposited on or about the issue date thereof either (a) with a common safekeeper of Euroclear Bank SA/NV as operator of the Euroclear System ("Euroclear") and/or Clearstream Banking, société anonyme ("Clearstream, Luxembourg"), (b) with Nederlands Centraal Instituut voor Giraal Effectenverkeer B.V. ("Euroclear Netherlands") and/or (c) with a depositary for any other agreed clearing system.
-Registered Covered Bonds will be issued to each holder by way of a Registered Covered Bonds Deed.
+Registered Covered Bonds will either be issued (i) to each holder by way of a Registered Covered Bonds Deed or (ii) in respect of any Series which contains one or more Tranches offered or sold in reliance on Rule 144A, by way of a Registered Global Covered Bond certificate (all as defined herein).
 See section 1.1 (Form of Covered Bonds) below.

 The Covered Bonds are expected on issue to be assigned an Aaa rating by Moody's France SAS ("Moody's").
-A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning Rating Agency (as defined in section Error!
-Reference source not found.
-(Asset-Backed Guarantee) below).
+A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning Rating Agency (as defined in section 2 (Asset-Backed Guarantee) below).
 Moody's is established in the European Economic Area and registered under the Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies, as amended (the "CRA Regulation").
 Where a Tranche of Covered Bonds is rated, the applicable rating(s) will be specified in the relevant Final Terms.
-Whether or not a rating in relation to any Tranche of Covered Bonds will be treated as having been issued in accordance with the CRA Regulation by a credit rating agency established in the European Union and registered under the CRA Regulation or by a credit rating agency outside the European Union of which the credit ratings assigned are endorsed by a credit rating agency established in the European Union and registered in accordance with the CRA Regulation will be disclosed in the relevant Final Terms.
+Whether or not a rating in relation to any Tranche of Covered Bonds will be treated as having been issued in accordance with the CRA Regulation by a credit rating agency established in the European Union and registered under the CRA Regulation or by a credit rating agency outside the European Union and registered in accordance with the CRA Regulation will be disclosed in the relevant Final Terms.